 19 years old

-Christian is a queer Black organizer who experienced 5 years of care in Pennsylvania.
-While in care, he experienced one foster home placement where his parents were two White lesbian women.
-Previously, Christian attended Pittsburgh Creative for Performing Arts School, where he graduated during the summer of 2018.
+Chrissy is a queer Black organizer who experienced 5 years of care in Pennsylvania.
+While in care, she experienced one foster home placement where her parents were two White lesbian women.
+Previously, Chrissy attended Pittsburgh Creative for Performing Arts School, where she graduated during the summer of 2018.

-As a young Black queer child at a time with high racial tension, his parents actively educated themselves on the issues and encouraged Christian to be unapologetically himself.
-Growing up in a LGBTQ+ and multiracial household, Christian became a strong intersectional activist at a young age.
+As a young Black queer child at a time with high racial tension, her parents actively educated themselves on the issues and encouraged Chrissy to be unapologetically themself.
+Growing up in a LGBTQ+ and multiracial household, Chrissy became a strong intersectional activist at a young age.

-Currently, Christian works for the Alliance for Police Accountability as the Lead Youth Organizer.
-Christian also Co-Founded Youth Power Collective, a student-led, multi-issue based group.
+Currently, Chrissy works for the Alliance for Police Accountability as the Lead Youth Organizer.
+Chrissy also Co-Founded Youth Power Collective, a student-led, multi-issue based group.

-Christian Carter is an artist at heart and a vessel for greatness.
-He will continue to capture stories of his community, teach young people to see themselves in their education and will always remain an advocate for black and brown youth.
+Chrissy Carter is an artist at heart and a vessel for greatness.
+They will continue to capture stories of their community, teach young people to see themselves in their education, and will always remain an advocate for black and brown youth.